-To further encourage bringing long term empty homes back into use we will be looking to apply a Council Tax Premium to all homes that have been empty for 12 months and longer, in line with outcome of the current consultation proposals.
-Under Section 139 of the Housing (Wales) Act 2014, the Council can determine to charge a Council tax premium on empty houses of up to 300%.
+Under Section 139 of the Housing (Wales) Act 2014, the Council could determine in future to charge a Council tax premium on empty houses of up to 300%.
 This may be incremental based on length of time a property has been empty.